 Sugar vs. Skin

 “Sugar increases your blood insulin levels, which triggers a cascade of hormones and enzymatic reactions causing gut and skin inflammation,” says Lily Talakoub, M.D., a board-certified dermatologist in Virginia.
 “Unfortunately, it doesn’t matter what type of sugar you eat, the effect on your skin are similar.”
-Think: accelerated aging, acne and that general looks-like-I-haven’t-slept-in-a-week effect.
+Think: accelerated aging, acne and that general looks-like-I-have-not-slept-in-a-week effect.

 When you consume sugar, your body goes through a process called “glycation,” where sugar binds with other substances in your skin, Talakoub says.
 Glycation increases the number of inflammatory cells in your body and that inflammation, Talakoub explains, does damage to your skin.
 Specifically, it harms your skin’s building blocks, collagen and elastin, and can leave you with a sallow, tired-looking complexion.